SciML/DiffEqDocs.jl/docs/src/basics/plot.md

 plot(sol,denseplot=false)
 ```

-means "only plot the points which the solver stepped to", while:
+means “only plot the points which the solver stepped to”, while:

 ```julia
 plot(sol,plotdensity=1000)